Mubarak's PM back in Egypt election race

 "The committee confirms it is not against, or in confrontation with, anyone who has been excluded," he said.

-The Brotherhood's Mohamed Mursi is still in the race along with Abdel Moneim Abol Fotouh, who was expelled by the group for declaring himself a presidential candidate, defying a now-defunct Brotherhood pledge not to field one of its own.

-The ultra-orthodox Salafis have stayed out of the race and are being wooed by Mursi and Abol Fotouh for their votes.
-A Salafi party came second to the Brotherhood in the parliamentary election.
-So far, the Salafis appear divided over who to back.
+A popular Salafi sheikh was also barred last week from the vote and remaining Islamist contenders, including the Brotherhood's Mursi, are wooing his supporters.

+The voting intentions of Salafis, ultra-conservative Muslims whose main party came second behind the Brotherhood's party in the parliamentary vote, appeared divided.
+Their votes could prove crucial in determining if an Islamist wins and who it is.

-A religious body, The Religious Authority for Rights and Reform, whose decisions are respected by many Salafis and other Islamists endorsed Mursi on Wednesday.
+A religious body whose decisions are respected by many Salafis and other Islamists endorsed Mursi on Wednesday.

+"The Religious Authority for Rights and Reform announces its full support for Mohamed Mursi and appeals to all national and Islamic forces to announce their support for him as well to unite the word, strengthen the revolution's march and to achieve the renaissance project," it said.

-But the main Salafi al-Nour party, which has hinted it could back Abol Fotouh [ID:nL6E8FP458], saying it preferred a moderate Islamist candidate.
-The Nour Party spokesman said the Salafi religious authority had jumped the gun.
+But the main Salafi al-Nour party, which has said it may back a moderate Islamist candidate, accused the religious group of jumping the gun.

-"This announcement of its decision in this timing and in this way is a departure from the consensus initiative adopted by the Salafi call, and is going ahead of the efforts to agree on one Islamist candidate," said Mohamed Nour, the spokesman.
+"I consider this announcement of its decision in this timing and in this way is a departure from the consensus initiative adopted by the Salafi call and is going ahead of the efforts to agree on one Islamist candidate," said Mohamed Nour spokesman of al-Nour in a statement.

+Another leading Salafi group has yet to pronounce, but has been meeting leading candidates in recent days.

-(Additional reporting by Marwa Awad and Edmund Blair; Writing by Tom Pfeiffer and Tom Perry; Editing by Alistair Lyon)
+(Additional reporting by Marwa Awad and Tom Perry; Writing by Tom Pfeiffer; Editing by Edmund Blair and Alistair Lyon)

 BEIRUT U.S.-backed Syrian forces have advanced into opposite sides of Islamic State's so-called Syrian capital of Raqqa, the forces and a war monitor said on Saturday.